sasjs/rockroller/README.md

 Then run `sasjs add cred -t viya` to authenticate and update the target attributes.

-You can now run `sasjs cbd -t viya` and the log will be found under `sasjsbuild`.
+You can now run `sasjs cbd -t viya` and a link to the app will be shown in the console.

 ### SAS9

-For SAS9 just run `sasjs cb -t sas9` and run the `sasjsbuild/sas9deploy.sas` program in EG or SAS Studio.
-A link to open the app will be shown in the bottom of the log.

-Any issues, do raise an issue!
+For SAS9 you need to add `SAS_USERNAME` and `SAS_PASSWORD` in the `.env` file in the root of your project.
+You can now run `sasjs cbd -t sas9` and the log will be found under `sasjsbuild`.